Weather-Routing-Research/Weather-Routing-Research.github.io/_talks/2023-06-14-focm-rodrigo.md

 This presentation is a collaborative effort with Sebastián J. Ferraro from Universidad Nacional del Sur & CONICET and David Martín de Diego from Instituto de Ciencias Matemáticas.

-The research for this project is funded by the BBVA Foundation.
+The research for this project is funded by [BBVA Foundation](https://www.fbbva.es/) and [Agencia Estatal de Investigación](https://www.aei.gob.es/).